iquelli/LeonorBentinho-Website/README.md

 # Leonor Bentinho's Website

 Welcome to the repository for Leonor Bentinho's website!
+You can explore the live version of this website by clicking [here](https://iquelli.github.io/LeonorBentinho-Website)

 I designed the website on Figma and developed a three-tier architecture in which I did all the React development, CSS styling and back-end services.
 I created functionalities to collect customer information and track page visits.